wso2/docs-devant/en/docs/quick-start-guides/deploy-your-first-integration-as-api.md

 Now, let's test the integration service.
 For that, you can use the inbuilt try-it functionality in the MI for the VSCode extension.

-When you run the integration artifact as in [Step 4](#step-4-run-the-integration-artifacts), the **Runtime Services** interface is opened up.
+When you run the integration artifact as in [Step 4](#step-4-run-the-integration-artifacts), the **Runtime Services** interface opens.
 You can see all the available services.

-Select `HelloWorldAPI` that you have developed and test the resource.
+Select `HelloWorldAPI`, which you have developed, and test the resource.

 <a href="{{base_path}}/assets/img/get-started/deploy-your-first-integration/test-api.gif"><img src="{{base_path}}/assets/img/get-started/deploy-your-first-integration/test-api.gif" alt="Test API" width="80%"></a>

 !!! note
-    You can refer to [Micro Integrator Documentation](https://mi.docs.wso2.com/en/latest/) for more information.
+    For more information, refer to [Micro Integrator Documentation](https://mi.docs.wso2.com/en/latest/).

 ## Step 6: Push to Devant <!-- Todo Update this if this is supported by the Ballerina Integrator extension itself -->
 1. Click **Source Control** icon on the sidebar.